SolidGuides.com may get a commission when you buy through links on our website. Read More.

 The QC35 II is able to cut through the noise when the surrounding clatters intensify.
 Even more, they can silence an irritating hum from your office conditioning, or take in the roar of a transatlantic flight.

-The High-Resolution Audio content of Sony WH-1000XM3 and remarkable noise-canceling pose a great challenge to the supremo Bose.
+The High-Resolution Audio content of Sony WH-1000XM3 and remarkable noise-canceling pose a great challenge to the supreme Bose.
 Very few will ever come close to Sony WH-1000XM3’s sound ability.
 This explains why they are not much different from their predecessor (XM2).

 When you unbox the Sony WH-1000XM3, you will notice how crispy the design looks.
-Inside, you will find a formidable collection of accessories: the USB-C cable for charging, a strong case, and an auxiliary cable.
+Inside, you will find a formidable collection of accessories: a USB-C cable for charging, a strong case, and an auxiliary cable.

 The Sony WH-1000XM3 comes in 2 colors—black or grey-silver— with an external engraving of the Sony logo directly above each ear cup.
-The ear cups swivel effortlessly, to ensure they fit perfectly on your head.
+The ear cups swivel effortlessly to ensure they fit perfectly on your head.

 Another design change is the fresh fit that substituted the old padding on the bridge for a cushiony one.
 Also, a new chip known as QN1 has been installed inside.
 QN1 processes signals four times faster than the old chip.
 Which means, the XM3 handles voices and non-vehicular noises much better than its predecessor.

 A minor concern is that Sony replaced the metallic headband with a plastic one.
-Though this helped to shed off 20g from their predecessor, other users think it makes it feel less premium.
+Though this helped to shed off 20g from its predecessor, other users think it makes it feel less premium.
 But considering that you will be wearing them for long, every gram matters.

 The Sony WH-1000XM3 is smoother than its predecessor.
 Meaning it’s more likely to display tiny scratches and fingerprints.
-Even so, claims have it that this new smooth-tweak helps to create minimum noise when the headphones are being used.
+Even so, claims have it that this new smooth tweak helps to create minimum noise when the headphones are being used.
 Still, handle your headphones carefully, and they will live long enough to see better days.

 Mpow H5 Bluetooth Headphones have an undeniably premium look.
 Most of the style is the consequence of all earcups being decorated with a glossy aluminum plating.
 Apart from the earcups, the rest of the headset is predominantly built from non-glossy plastic.

-On the upside, they come with a nice portable carrying case, and they fold easily into a likable compact shape.
+On the upside, these headphones come with a nice portable carrying case, and they fold easily into a likable compact shape.
 At the rear of the left earcup is the ANC switch, whose power consumption matches that used by Bluetooth.
 Thus, it’s advisable to turn it off whenever you are not using it.

 Overall, Mpow H5 provides a streamlined and natural user experience.
 That is, an easy to use control panel—a play/pause button, an on/off the noise-canceling switch, and 2 skip-track volume buttons.
-Even more, the H5 are surprisingly light, at about 8 ounces, and easily folds into the included semi-hard carrying case.
+Even more, the H5 is surprisingly light, at about 8 ounces, and easily folds into the included semi-hard carrying case.

 The COWIN E7 Pro is an upgraded pair of the old E7 headphones.
 This new creation is an improvement on the whole lot of things that users didn’t like about the E7.
 The COWIN E7 Pro [Upgraded] has better quality sound, a more comfortable padding, a stronger battery, and sturdier microphone.

 Available in black, white and red, the COWIN E7 Pro has a reasonably good professional look.
-On the outside, are lustrous metallic earcups which give it a high-end aesthetic appeal.
+On the outside are lustrous metallic earcups which give it a high-end aesthetic appeal.

 They feature 45mm drivers and are relatively compact.
 Meaning the COWIN E7 Pro improved on sound clarity, specifically regarding bass response.
 Away from that, their 800 mAh battery life will provide you 30 hours of playback when fully charged.
 And you can listen via wire or Bluetooth, the way you like it!